-Lab : Developing Views
+Lab: Developing Views

-- Adding Views to an MVC Application - Adding a partial view
+- Adding Views to an MVC Application

+- Adding a partial view

-• Adding a view component
+- Adding a view component

+- After completing this module, students will be able to:

-- Create an MVC view and add Razor markup to it to display data to users. - Use HTML helpers and tag helpers in a view.Reuse Razor markup in multiple locations throughout an application.
+- Create an MVC view and add Razor markup to it to display data to users.

+- Use HTML helpers and tag helpers in a view.Reuse Razor markup in multiple locations

+- throughout an application.